Weinstein faces sex charges in prosecution amid #MeToo

 Police detectives set up a sting where the woman recorded herself confronting Weinstein.
 After a short investigation, though, Manhattan District Attorney Cyrus Vance Jr. decided not to bring charges because of a lack of evidence.

+Vance - a Democrat who faced public pressure from women's groups to prosecute Weinstein this time - said Friday's charges "reflect significant progress in this active, ongoing investigation."

-The public allegations against Weinstein helped prompt a broad public reckoning about sexual misconduct.
+The public allegations against Weinstein helped prompt a broad public outcry about sexual misconduct.

 Associated Press writers Jennifer Peltz, Jake Pearson and Jocelyn Noveck contributed to this report.